Monday, January 26, 2015

 In that context Lecomte refuses to have the wounded guard taken to the hospital, calls the furious residents "vermin" and orders his troops to fire on them — three times.

-* Marie Agoult (Daniel Stern) mentions so-attired officers observing the June barricades in History of the 1848 Revolution.
-So it must have been common knowledge, and remembered
+*IHistory of the 1848 Revolution Marie Agoult (Daniel Stern) mentions officers attired in that way observing the June barricades.
+So the practice must have been common knowledge, and remembered

 # # #